chatmail/provider-db/README.md

 ### BROKEN

-This status means that Delta Chat will not work with this provider.
+This status means that Chatmail will not work with this provider.

 The problems blocking the usage must be summarized as page content in a friendly tone.